 Download or print a Vermont absentee ballot request form here.

-A single form may be used to make requests for absentee ballots for local, primary, and general elections during a single calendar year, as long as the “mail to” address is the same for both elections.
+A single form may be used to make requests for absentee ballots for local, primary, and general elections during a single calendar year, if the “mail to” address is the same for both elections.
 Please note that a request must be made every election year.

 If you do not receive your early voter absentee within a reasonable time after your request, you may apply to the town clerk for a duplicate ballot.
 A sworn statement affirming that you have not received the original ballot or that the ballot was lost must accompany the application.